 Whether it’s your first time or your fortieth time making Thanksgiving dinner, this classic roast turkey with giblet gravy is certain to wow everyone at the table.

-The stock for this classic Thanksgiving turkey can be made up to 3 days in advance and refrigerated or up to 3 months ahead of time and frozen.
+The stock for this classic roast turkey with giblet gravy can be made up to 3 days in advance and refrigerated or up to 3 months ahead of time and frozen.
 Or you can make it Thanksgiving morning before you put the turkey in the oven.–Michael McLaughlin

 We’re not going to knock roast turkey recipes that call for all sorts of shenanigans beyond the usual basting and draping in cheesecloth.
 But neither are we going to knock simple recipes that turn out an impressive hen without the hoopla.
 This is an example of how simple is as simple does.